morten-krogh/trlmdb/README.md

 lmdb, 1000 reads, one transaction in total, duration = 0.000554 seconds
 ```

 LMDB is around 5 times faster than TRLMDB which is consistent with the amount of extra work trlmdb.
 These timings do not include replication or insertions in the table `node_time`.
-The LMDB insertions in one transaction are abnormally fast, which is probably because the insertions in this test are sequential appendings.
+The LMDB insertions in one transaction are abnormally fast, which is probably because the insertions in this test are sequential appends.

 ## History